apple/foundationdb/documentation/sphinx/source/configuration.rst

 Datacenter-aware mode
 ---------------------

 In addition to the more commonly used modes listed above, this version of FoundationDB has support for redundancy across multiple datacenters.
-Although data will always be triple replicated in this mode, it may not be replicated across all datacenters.

     .. note:: When using the datacenter-aware mode, all ``fdbserver`` processes should be passed a valid datacenter identifier on the command line.